 Deep Learning – Goodfellow, Bengio, Courville

-The “Deep Learning” book by Goodfellow et al. is nice for deeper theoretical coverage of the topic.
+The “Deep Learning” book by Goodfellow et al. is nice for deeper theoretical coverage of deep learning.
 The book is also officially and freely available as web version at http://www.deeplearningbook.org

 Python Machine Learning, 3rd Edition – Raschka & Mirjalili

-The Python Machine Learning book provides a great intro to general machine learning; the deep learning chapters are in TensorFlow though, and we will be using PyTorch in this class.
-However, the explanations are still useful.
+My Python Machine Learning book provides intro to general machine learning that could be useful as background information on the general concepts.
+The deep learning chapters are in TensorFlow though, and we will be using PyTorch in this class.
+However, the explanations of convolutional networks, recurrent neural networks, etc. are still useful, and I will be using several figures from this book.

 The final grade will be computed using the following weighted grading scheme:

-The final letter grade will be based on the total number of points/percent of the total points accumulated in the course:
+The final letter grade will be based on the percent of the total points accumulated in the course.
+The proposed grade cut-offs are as follows:

 The goal of working on a class project is three-fold.
 First, it will provide you with the opportunity to apply the concepts learned in this class creatively, which helps you with understanding material more deeply.
 Second, designing and working on a unique project in a team which is something that you will encounter, if you haven’t already, rather sooner than later in life, and this course project helps with preparing for that.
 Third, along with the opportunity to practice and the satisfaction of working creatively, students can use this project to enhance their portfolio or resume.